 cost effective,

-has regard to the Provincial Policy Statement, and
+has regard to be consistent with the Provincial Policy Statement, and

 keeps open long term strategic options.

 Loyalist Township therefore proposes Fringe Area Policies for the lands abutting and adjacent to the existing serviced areas, adjacent areas designated for development within the 20 year plan horizon, and areas in the logical path of long term service urban area expansion.
 The Fringe Area corresponds to the possible directions of future growth and is in the path of the logical extension of existing designated growth areas and expanding municipal services.
 The Fringe Area is shown on Schedules ‘C’ and ‘D’.